ktbyers/netmiko/TESTING.md

 This document covers the test suite for Netmiko.

+## The simple version

+cd ./netmiko/tests/etc
+cp test_devices.yml.example test_devices.yml
+cp responses.yml.example responses.yml

+edit test_devices.yml

+Pick the device_types you want to test against.
+Update the ip, username, password, secret (optional).

+edit responses.yml

+For the device_types that you are testing against, update the base_prompt, router_prompt, enable_prompt, interface_ip to match the device(s) you are testing.

 ## Preparing to Run Tests

 In order to run tests, you should create a copy of the following files: